just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/The-Internet-and-the-Cloud-Explore-Curricular-Activity.rst

     <p>

-    Throughout this course, there is a focus on 3 key questions about the Internet; they are introduced here and revisited throughout the course:
+    Throughout this course, there is a focus on 3 key questions about the <span class="hover vocab yui-wk-div" data-id='Internet'>Internet</span>; they are introduced here and revisited throughout the course:
     <ul>
-    <li>What is the Internet, how is it built, and how does it work?</li>
+    <li>What is the <span class="hover vocab yui-wk-div" data-id='Internet'>Internet</span>, how is it built, and how does it work?</li>
-    <li>What aspects of the Internet’s design and development have enabled it to grow so large and be so influential?</li>
+    <li>What aspects of the <span class="hover vocab yui-wk-div" data-id='Internet'>Internet</span>’s design and development have enabled it to grow so large and be so influential?</li>
-    <li>How do the Internet and Cloud applications impact our society, positively and negatively? </li>
+    <li>How do the <span class="hover vocab yui-wk-div" data-id='Internet'>Internet</span> and Cloud applications impact our society, positively and negatively? </li>
     </ul>
-    <p>The Internet and the World Wide Web have had a tremendous influence
+    <p>The <span class="hover vocab yui-wk-div" data-id='Internet'>Internet</span> and the World Wide Web have had a tremendous influence
     on our world and our lives.
-Yet, most people do not really understand what the Internet is and how it works.
-This lesson provides a high-level overview of some key concepts and clarifies the difference between the <i>Internet</i> and the <i>World Wide Web (WWW)</i>.
-Lessons later in the course will go into greater detail in explaining how the Internet works and explore cybersecurity.</p>
+Yet, most people do not really understand what the <span class="hover vocab yui-wk-div" data-id='Internet'>Internet</span> is and how it works.
+This lesson provides a high-level overview of some key concepts and clarifies the difference between the <i><span class="hover vocab yui-wk-div" data-id='Internet'>Internet</span></i> and the <i>World Wide Web (WWW)</i>.
+Lessons later in the course will go into greater detail in explaining how the <span class="hover vocab yui-wk-div" data-id='Internet'>Internet</span> works and explore cybersecurity.</p>

 Learning Activities